Why does my garbage disposal smell and how can I fix this?

 Why does toilet keep making a noise like it is filling back up?

 Toilets, for the most part, are fairly simple and function primarily the same way.
 Typically, it will be one of two issues; either the fill valve is going bad or that flapper is not holding water.
 The fill valve is comprised of tiny rubber washers and gaskets.
 These rubber pieces can deteriorate over time and the rate at which they do is based your water quality.
 If these rubber pieces fail, the float on the fill valve will not shut off or hold the valve closed as required.
 This results in water filling above the preset water level, and flowing into the flush valves overflow tube.
 If the flapper is not holding water properly, the water level in the tank will drop as water seeps past the flapper and slowly flows into the bowl of the toilet.
 This will slowly drop water level in the tank, which causes the fill valve to open and add more water to satisfy the tank.
 To determine if there is a leak, you can add a few drops of food coloring into the tank.
 Let the food coloring disperse throughout the tank and wait.
 Do not flush the toilet while you are testing to determine the cause.
 If the flapper is leaking, the water in the bowl will slowly change colors.
+We always suggest to at least have a toilet backup in case your main toilet gets damaged as it is not always easy to repair.

 How long do water heaters last?